starwit/vision-api/Readme.md

     <dependency>
       <groupId>de.starwit</groupId>
       <artifactId>vision-api</artifactId>
-      <version>3.0.0</version>
+      <version>3.1.0</version>
     </dependency>
     ```

 ## How-To Update
 1. Make desired changes in `./visionapi`
+2. Increase version in `./VERSION`
-2. Run `make`
+3. Run `make`
-3. Make sure that there are no old leftover files in the generated projects
+4. Make sure that there are no old leftover files in the generated projects
-4. Commit, tag with version and push
+5. Commit, tag with version and push
     ```
     // Commit stuff, like git add, git commit and such git tag <version_tag>